sentot/BT-Analyser/readme.txt

 ==================== Options ====================

-Various options can be set for the prototype.
+Various options can be set for BT Analyser.
 The parameters for the options can be changed in the middle of a session (the changes may cause some results to be removed).